Society of Actuaries: Other components toward associateship

 In 2000, candidates may be admitted to associateship by completing Course 5 (Application of Basic Actuarial Principles), Course 6 (Finance and Investments), and APC in addition to the preliminary exams.

 In 2005, the SOA introduced the VEE as the additional topics covered by actuarial education in addition to exams.
 The 3 VEE subjects were: applied statistical methods, corporate finance, and economics.
 The introduction of VEE also decreased the scope of preliminary exams.
-As a part of the education pathways reform, the SOA temporarily admitted candidates to associateship if they completed 2 courses from Course 5, 6, 7, 8, and Professional Development Requirement (PD).
+As a part of their education pathways reform, the SOA temporarily admitted candidates to associateship if they completed 2 courses from Course 5, 6, 7, 8, and Professional Development Requirement (PD).
 Note that Course 7 (Applied Actuarial Modeling), Course 8 (Advanced Specialized Actuarial Practice), and PD were part of the fellowship requirement.

 In 2007, the Fundamentals of Actuarial Practice (FAP) were introduced to cover real-world topics such as insurance and professionalism with readings, case studies, and projects.
 The FAP modules superseded the former Course 5 (Application of Basic Actuarial Principles) and Course 7 (Applied Modeling).
 The FAP, which contained eight modules and two assessments, became the only option to attain associateship effective January 2007.

-In 2018, the VEE subjects were amended to accounting and finance, economics, and mathematical statistics as part of preliminary exams reform.
+In 2018, the VEE subjects were amended to accounting and finance, economics, and mathematical statistics as part of the SOA's preliminary exams reform.

 In 2023, more e-learning modules were added to the education requirement as a part of educational pathway redesign, including the Pre-Actuarial Foundations (PAF), Actuarial Science Foundations (ASF), and Advanced Topics in Predictive Analytics (ATPA).
-The FAP has been reduced to five modules and one final assessment.
+The FAP has been reduced to five modules with one final assessment.